-Notably, the bank's new management - put in place by the central bank as a result of the Espirito Santo turmoil - said it had found new, hidden commitments made by the bank to family companies as late as June.
+The bank’s new management - put in place by the central bank as a result of the Espirito Santo turmoil - has said it had found new, hidden commitments made by the bank to family companies as late as June.
 Management said it suspected illegal behaviour had taken place at the lender.

 $1 = 0.7450 Euros Writing By Andrei Khalip; Editing by Alessandra Galloni and Carmel Crimmins